CollarNetworks/protocol-core/devdocs/audits.briefing.md

 ## Non obvious parameter ranges
 - `minDuration` is at least 1 month.

-## Potentially useful topics that may be accepted for low / info findings, despite OOS assumptions:
+## Potentially useful topics that may be accepted for low / info findings, despite inherent OOS assumptions:
 - Arbitrum timeboost implications.
-- Reentrancy or concerns for using `SwapperArbitraryCall` (not in scope), with more advanced multi-hop swaps or dex aggregators instead of the currently in scope swapper.
+- Reentrancy or concerns for using `SwapperArbitraryCall` with more advanced multi-hop swaps or dex aggregators instead of the currently in-scope swapper.
 - Any implications of "Known Issues" or design decisions we may be overlooking or underestimating, including any mechanism and economic issues (incentives).

 ## Testing and POC